NKULTRA/MIP-Heuristics/README.md

 some of them were implemented just to solve BIPs, because this was the task model.py is the Model Class

-gurobi and numpy are necessary
+gurobi and numpy are necessary, model files were read in mps format